yashpatel7025/django-email-service-AUS/README.md

 ## Hosting

-- hosted on **Microsoft Azure**
+- Hosted on **Microsoft Azure**
-- can be accessed at-> http://django-email-service-aus.centralindia.cloudapp.azure.com/
+- Can be accessed at-> http://django-email-service-aus.centralindia.cloudapp.azure.com/
 -
 ### Contact for any difficulties accessing the webapp